A Comprehensive Guide to Sustainable Fabrics

 “The hair is not usually gathered by shearing or plucking; it is most often collected as the animal sheds its coat.
 Both the outer coat and the undercoat are shed at the same time, and combing, frequently by machine, separates the desirable down from the coarse outer hairs.”

 This process takes place each spring, which yields about five pounds of wool per camel.
-China is the world’s largest supplier of camel hair, followed by Mongolia.
+This hair is soft and provides excellent warmth for clothing.

 Cashmere